IOTechSystems/support-alarms-docs/docs/api/graphql/support-alarms-schema.md

 <td valign="top"><a href="#status">Status</a></td>
 <td>

+Return an alarm from service

-Place an alarm in an out of service state
+Returns an alarm to normal operation after being out of service.
+Out of service typically indicates that the monitored equipment is under maintenance or the alarm itself is being serviced.
+Removing from service allows the alarm to resume normal operation and begin evaluating its condition again.

 </td>
 </tr>